Another melody and effects

 We’re going to create a new instrument called Melody.
 You can use any template you want, but make it sounds a bit like that:

+(The sound type section is shown, but it may be hidden on your screen).
 On this screenshot, you can see that there is a loop on the last bar: click on the numbered-“6” volume bar to move your cursor here, and press:

 • ctrl-i to set the start loop.